htautau/hhana/tutorial.md

 There is two components:
 - Re-running the Run1 analysis
-- Running the first backgroun studies for run2
+- Running the first background studies for run2

 For the latter, the tutorial will focus on plotting the data/background comparison, workspace creation (stat-only) and significance and nuisance parameter ranking calculation.